cscart/docs/en/developer_guide/addons/compatibility/adapting_4114_to_4115.rst

   * ``'[dir_name]:view_tools_list_for_selected'``—to add it to the section, that contains viewing actions.
 If you need a tool that doesn't involve selecting specific elements, the hook will remain the same: ``'[dir_name]:list_tools'``.

 * The loading animation (for example, when data is loaded in the background) now uses the CSS animation instead of the SVG file.
-If your add-ons use that SVG, please replace use the following classes instead backgroud: url(...) in the class styles in LESS files:
+If your add-ons use that SVG, adjust the class styles in LESS files to use the following classes instead of the ``backgroud: url(...)`` property:

-  * ``. ajax-loader``—to add a preloader;
+  * ``.ajax-loader``—to add a preloader;

-  * ``. ajax-loader--horizontal-center`` —to center the element horizontally;
+  * ``.ajax-loader--horizontal-center`` —to center the element horizontally;

-  * ``. ajax-loader--vertical-center``—to center the element vertically;
+  * ``.ajax-loader--vertical-center``—to center the element vertically;

-  * ``. ajax-loader--vertical-top``—to make an indent half the height of the preloader from the upper border.
+  * ``.ajax-loader--vertical-top``—to make an indent half the height of the preloader from the upper border.

 * Or you can add the same classes to the preloader block.

-Core changes
+Core Changes
 ============

-New classes
+New Classes
 +++++++++++

 #.
 Enumerates possible item availability values::

        \Tygh\Enum\Addons\Seo\ItemAvailability

-Changed functions
+Changed Functions
 +++++++++++++++++

 #. ::